Niger–Spain relations

 Niger–Spain relations are the bilateral and diplomatic relations between these two countries.
-Niger has an embassy in Madrid and Spain has an embassy in Niamey.
-Also, Niger has a consulate in Madrid.
+Spain has an embassy in Niamey.
+Niger is accredited to Spain from its embassy in Paris, France.

 Diplomatic relations

 Spain maintains diplomatic relations with Niger since May 1965.
 The Spanish Embassy in Niamey began its activities in August 2007.
 The Technical Cooperation Office opened in summer 2009.
 The Ministry of Interior opened in April 2011 and the Ministry of Interior Presidency in 2013.